durrantlab/molmoda-docs/docs/structures/loading/compounds/index.md

 ### Supported formats

-The tool accepts molecular data in several widely used formats, ensuring compatibility with other software and databases in the field of drug discovery.
-Supported formats include:
+The tool accepts molecular data in several widely used formats, ensuring compatibility with other software and databases:

--   PDB (Protein Data Bank): A standard format for the three-dimensional structural data of proteins and nucleic acids.
+- **PDB** (Protein Data Bank): A standard format for the three-dimensional structural data of proteins and nucleic acids.
--   mol2: A file format used to describe the structure of chemical molecules containing atoms, bonds, coordinates, and other information.
+- **mol2**: A file format used to describe the structure of chemical molecules containing atoms, bonds, coordinates, and other information.
--   SDF (Structure-Data File): A file format used to represent multiple chemical compound information, supporting a wide range of chemical data fields.
+- **SDF** (Structure-Data File): A file format used to represent multiple chemical compound information, supporting a wide range of chemical data fields.
--   SMILES (Simplified Molecular Input Line Entry System): A notation that allows a user to represent a chemical structure in a way that can be used by the computer.
+- **SMILES** (Simplified Molecular Input Line Entry System): A notation that allows a user to represent a chemical structure in a way that can be used by the computer.

 === "smiles"